Ruhi-Kousar/FixORA-UI-UX-Design/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is intended for educational and learning purposes.